Barnebee History, Family Crest & Coats of Arms

 Early History of the Barnebee family

-Another 127 words (9 lines of text) covering the years 1000 and 1550 are included under the topic Early Barnebee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barnebee research.
+Another 64 words (5 lines of text) covering the years 1000, 1550, 1838 and 1875 are included under the topic Early Barnebee History in all our PDF Extended History products and printed products wherever possible.

 Barnebee Spelling Variations